Cape Cod House Storage Space | Home Projects

-When the Hallee family moved into their 1950s cape in Portland, Maine, the lack of storage space was an issue that needed to be addressed.
+When the Hallee family moved into their 1950s Cape Cod house in Portland, Maine, the lack of storage space was an issue that needed to be addressed.

 Ken; his wife, Lisa; and their young daughter, Emma, live in a cozy two-bedroom home where “storage has always been an issue,” Ken says, and no more so than in the master bedroom, where one small closet meant that there was room for Lisa’s clothes but not Ken’s.
 Even worse, the room’s two slanted walls made bringing in a dresser “impossible.”